Introduction to selecting the right cannabis software

 Ultimately, you want to ensure your software provider won’t disappear off the face of the earth three months from now and that they have a good reputation in the marijuana industry.

 5. Cost vs Value

-You might think that cost is the most important factor on the list when you’re worried about your bottom line.
+You might think that cost is the most important factor when worrying about your bottom line.
 And it’s definitely up there in importance.
 However, we suggest evaluating software based on the value it brings to your cannabis business.

-There are many apps out there that are very affordable, yet don’t offer that much functionality.
-The value in these products is low.
+There are many apps out there that are very affordable yet don’t offer that much functionality.
+The value of these products is low.
 Why?
 Because it doesn’t save you time, help you make more money, or lower costs in your operation.

-When evaluating software pricing with these things in mind, you may find that budgeting for something more expensive might actually make sense if it stands to save you x labor hours per month.
-Crunching the ROI on new cannabis software may be hard to do, but it will be worth the effort in the long run.
+When evaluating software pricing with these things in mind, you may find that budgeting for something more expensive might make sense if it saves you x labor hours per month.
+Crunching the ROI on new cannabis software may be hard, but it will be worthwhile in the long run.

-Agility is defined by the ability to move quickly and easily.
+Agility is defined as the ability to move quickly and easily.
 In business, agility corresponds to innovation.
-Given that a lot of seed to sale software is custom built for cannabis, innovation is inherent to these companies.
+Since many seed-to-sale software is custom-built for cannabis, innovation is inherent to these companies.

 Other software companies are established in other industries.
 They’ve rebranded and adjusted their product for the marijuana industry.
-Generally, the larger a company, the less rapid innovation they’ll be able to do.
+Generally, the larger a company, the less rapid innovation it’ll be able to do.

 When researching, you could look at a company’s blog for signs of product improvements and updates.
-Make sure a vendor has a history of listening and addressing requests for changes or additions to the cannabis software.
+Ensure a vendor has a history of listening and addressing requests for changes or additions to the cannabis software.
 A great software partner will constantly be working to improve their software based on client feedback and requests.

 Without updates, seed to sale software can quickly become outdated and irrelevant.
 A perfect solution today is not a perfect solution two years from now.
 Select a vendor who’s committed to regular enhancements.